ASU-CPI/honest-pi/contributing.md

 First Time on GitHub?
 Don't Know Where to Start?
 First thing is to [Sign Up for GitHub](https://github.com/join).

-After you have a GitHub account you can [go straight to the article and start writing](https://github.com/ASU-CPI/honest-pi/edit/master/article.md#fullscreen_blob_contents).
+After you have a GitHub account you can [go straight to the article repository](https://github.com/ASU-CPI/honest-pi/edit/master/article).
 Don't worry - you won't break anything (probably).
 When you're done, you'll see a little square in the top right hand corner - click on it and you should probably be able to figure your way along from there.

 But if you want to learn a bit about GitHub first, try our [beginner tutorial](https://docs.google.com/document/d/17ZZqDhD-Ax4rmfma6Hi26RTREB-ApKZHzht5TBzWdjY/edit).